JeraldRobinson/clever-test/README.md

 	end
 	```

-	Now that our client is set up, lets fetch the user info and section info based on the student ID we saved in the user’s session:
+	Now that our client is set up, lets fetch the user info and section
+info based on the student ID we saved in the user’s session.
+Note that
+we are doing some additional sorting and processing of the `sections`
+response to make it easier to work with in our template.

 	```
 	def student_info(student_id)